MarlBurroW/Streamdeck-Uptime-Kuma/README.md

 ## Roadmap

 * Add long press action binding https://github.com/MarlBurroW/Streamdeck-Uptime-Kuma/issues/4
-* Connect the socket only if actions are displayed on the current screen  Connect the socket only if actions are displayed on the current screen
+* Connect the socket only if actions are displayed on the current screen https://github.com/MarlBurroW/Streamdeck-Uptime-Kuma/issues/3

 ### Build from source
 You can build the plugin from source (Only on windows because the Elgato DistributionTool is needed):